Eyongtarh/Eyongtarh-Tennis-Club/README.md

 ### Header

 The header includes the name : Eyongtarh Tennis Club as logo.
 This logo has a link to the home page.
 The header also includes a navigation bar.
 The navigation bar accommodates the links to the three pages: Home, Services, and book time.
-The second part of the header incledes a welcome message for visitors or member to enjoy the club's resort and services.The last part is an anchor: "Read More" and this in the home page is linked to the service page, and in the service page, its linked to the book time page, and in the book time page, its linked to the service page.
+The second part of the header incledes a welcome message for visitors or members to enjoy the club's resort and services.The last part is an anchor: "Read More" and this in linked to the service page, and in the service page, its linked to the book time page, and in the book time page, its linked to the service page.

 ### Home

 Here, a not explaining the types of tennis courts available is displayed in three different columns.
 It also highlights the nature of the courts and placement in relation to the surfaces which are clay court, hard court and grass court.
 The second part of home page is made of pictures of the three different courts.
+The names of the courts hover the pictures on moust over.

 ### Services

-The services page is the second page it indicates that indicates the club providing training to children, recreational players, and competitive players.
-The three different training models are well explaine in this section The second part of this page provides pictures of the different trainees.
+The services page is the second page.
+It indicates that the club is providing training to children, recreational players, and competitive players.
+Basically, the services are for children and adults.
+The three different training models are well explaine in this section.
+The second part of this page provides pictures of the different trainees.
+A text message of the trainee type hover each picture on mouse over.

 ### Bookin Time

 This is the third and final page.
 The first column in section one contains a map location for Gothenburg town and a video example of tennis exercise drill.
-The second column provides a form to fill in first name and last name.
-It also contains a datalist booking form which indicates if someone is in need of childen trainer or adult trainer.
-It also contains a checkbox for those who are in need of both services.
-The second section is made up of pictures of other facilities in the club: play ground, swimming pool, and a gym for fitness.
+The second column provides a form which registers the customer and book time with a trainer.
+The second section is made up of pictures of other facilities in the club: play ground, swimming pool, and a gym/fitness.
+The names equally hover the pictures.

 ### Contact information